Pep Guardiola and Jose Mourinho have been at war for a decade now.

 Choosing between Iker Casillas, Petr Cech, Julio Cesar and David De Dea made us realise how ridiculously good Mourinho’s keepers have been.

-We edged it to De Gea, partly because his efforts last season were superhuman and partly because no other Man United player got a look in…
+We edged it to De Gea, partly because no other Man United player got a look in…

 Sergio Ramos starts from the bench because Ricardo Carvalho was immense under Mourinho at Porto, Chelsea and Real Madrid — he simply had to make the first XI.